Homosexuality and Community in the Early Nazi Movement

 June 10, 2016

 In Stormtrooper Families, Georgetown historian Andrew Wackerfuss demonstrates that in order to comprehend the rise to power of Adolf Hitler and the Nazi Party, one must understand the history of a paramilitary brigade that allied itself with the Nazis early on, in 1923, under the guise of an athletic club.
 These “Stormtroopers,” as they called themselves, were a ragtag group of young men coming of age in a nation impoverished after crushing defeat in war.
 The original Sturmabteilung, or “storm battalions” [SA], had been responsible for the offensive shock factor of the German infantry during the First World War.
-In appropriating the name, the reborn SA allied itself with disgraced war veterans, tapped in to the lost sense of nationalistic pride that the Nazis sought to revitalize, and embraced a military metaphor taken very much to heart.
+In appropriating the name, the reborn SA allied itself with disgraced war veterans, tapped in to the nationalistic pride the Nazis sought to revitalize, and embraced a military metaphor taken very much to heart.

 In the early 1920s, Germany was crushed under rampant post-war inflation due to its war debt, which quickly devoured any residual savings of the “folk” populace.
 This period is known as the Kampfzeit, the time of struggle where Germany was torn between three primary factions: Social Democrats [SDP], who were leading the Weimar Republic; the Communists [KPD]; and the National Socialist Workers Party [NDSAP], commonly known as Nazis.